 - Direct your call to appropriate USPTO personnel, as necessary

 - Provide you with general information concerning rules, procedures, and fees

 - Send you patenting information via mail or facsimile

 - Cannot answer questions concerning a particular patent application.

 - Cannot give an opinion as to whether an invention is patentable.

 - Cannot provide legal advice.
 (See Roster of Registered Patent Agents and Attorneys to locate a qualified practitioner.)

 How to Contact the IAC

 TTY customers can dial 571-272-9950 for customer assistance.

 Upon dialing either of the above telephone numbers, you will first reach an automated information system.
-Often, the information sought can be obtained without speaking to a IAC representative.
-If you do not find the necessary information using the automated information system, your call will be forwarded to a USPTO Contact Center (UCC) operator who can provide literature on patent topics, send you forms, and answer basic questions if this is all that is needed.
-The UCC operator will transfer calls to the IAC as necessary.
+Often, the information sought can be obtained without speaking to an IAC representative.
+If you do not find the necessary information using the automated information system, your call will be forwarded to a USPTO Contact Center operator who can provide literature on patent topics, send you forms, and answer basic questions if this is all that is needed.
+The operator will transfer calls to the IAC as necessary.
 Currently, the IAC handles approximately 320 calls per day.
 So that we may assist all of our customers, we ask that you limit your calls to a reasonable length of time.
-A review of the materials available by mail or on the USPTO Web Site prior to your call will make your questions more meaningful and should provide the IAC staff with a better opportunity to properly answer your questions.
+A review of the materials available by mail or on the USPTO website prior to your call will make your questions more meaningful and should provide the IAC staff with a better opportunity to properly answer your questions.